There’s an argument to be made that no matter how much time you have available to spend in Tokyo, it will never be quite enough.

 Mind blown and still a bit dazed, we made our way from the bright lights of Shinjuku back to Roppongi, for a civilised dinner of delicious soba at the sophisticated Honmura An, one of the best traditional Japanese restaurants in Tokyo.

-The following morning, having shipped our luggage ahead of us using the brilliant Takkyubin luggage forwarding service, we would reluctantly make our way to Tokyo Station (spending a bit of time on the way to see the Imperial Palace) to catch our Shinkansen bullet train.
+The following morning after not quite a week in Tokyo, having shipped our luggage ahead of us using the brilliant Takkyubin luggage forwarding service, we would reluctantly make our way to Tokyo train station (spending a bit of time on the way to see the Imperial Palace) to catch our Shinkansen bullet train.

 Tokyo had been a revelation.
 A whirlwind jumble of the traditional, the city-slick, the authentic and the dazzlingly demented.
 And as expected, 5 days in this inimitable city had proved not to be enough.
 Then again, there was plenty more of Japan for us to discover, and limited time, so off we went to continue our Japanese adventure!